 E-commerce has been helping businesses and companies across the globe since its inception.
 They help MSMEs in restructuring businesses, reducing costs, and opening up possibilities to earn a higher profit margin with optimum utilization of resources.
 With the advancement of technology and an increase in internet users, MSMEs get access to a vast market to showcase their products and services.

-The Government has also launched different schemes to provide easy and affordable MSME loans.
+The Government has also launched different schemes to provide easy and affordable MSME loan.
 With these schemes, it is easier for businesses to apply for loans at a nominal rate with minimum requirements.
 These schemes foster the growth of the MSME sector and provide them with opportunities to expand their businesses.

 Challenges faced by the MSME sector